codahale/veil/docs/src/design/sres.md

 ## IND-CCA2 Security

-This construction combines two overlapping KEM/DEM constructions: an "El Gamal-like" KEM combined with a STROBE-based AEAD, and a hybrid signcryption KEM combined with a STROBE-based AEAD.
+This construction combines the CCA-secure [`veil.akem`](akem.md) KEM with a STROBE-based CCA-secure DEM.

 The STROBE-based AEAD is equivalent to Construction 5.6 of _Modern Cryptography 3e_ and is CCA-secure per Theorem 5.7, provided STROBE's encryption is CPA-secure.
 STROBE's `SEND_ENC` is equivalent to Construction 3.31 and is CPA-secure per Theorem 3.29, provided STROBE is a sufficiently strong pseudorandom function.
-The addition of the random nonce serves to ensure the key stream is unique for each plaintext, obscuring any patterns therein.

-The first KEM/DEM construction is equivalent to Construction 12.19 of _Modern Cryptography 3e_, and is CCA-secure per Theorem 12.22, provided the gap-CDH problem is hard relative to ristretto255 and STROBE is modeled as a random oracle.

-The second KEM/DEM construction is detailed in the [`veil.akem`](akem.md) documentation and is CCA-secure.
 The inclusion of MAC verification before plaintext verification ensures that the DEM component is [committing][cce], which is a requirement for the insider-security of the full [signcryption scheme][dent]:

 > Since we require a signcryption scheme to have strong unforgeability, we actually require another property from the
 > DEM.
 We require that the decryption algorithm is one-to-one, i.e. we require that, for any symmetric key $K$,